 Depending on your travel style, there are options from 1 to 5 stars, including international chains, and they are well-located.
 Remember it is recommended to book your accommodations in Iceland in advance during the high season (summer) and that during summer the midnight sun may test your tolerance for sleep deprivation.CHECK RATES & AVAILABILITY

 What is the Best Time to Visit Iceland?

 Maybe you have heard or seen somewhere that the best time to visit Iceland is during summer.
 But actually, any time is a good time to visit Iceland, it will only depend on your expectations.

-** BE AWARE: Due to inclement weather, roads can be closed with little warning.
+Due to inclement weather, roads can be closed with little warning.
 One of the great resources is http://road.is.
 This site will let you know what is open or closed.
 If you get wireless or wifi service, check this site daily.
 I tried going to a waterfall in the Myvatn region only to find that the road was closed.
 This detour cost me about 1 hour.
-Had I checked road.is I would have known prior to heading in that direction.
+If I had checked road.is I would have known prior to heading in that direction.

 Iceland enjoys a cool temperate maritime climate thanks to the Gulf Stream, but the weather is known to change quickly, and often.

 Icelanders have a saying: “there is no such thing as bad weather, just bad clothing.”
 No matter the season, when you visit you should always have wind and water-resistant outerwear, as well as extra thermal layers on hand.